lmullen/americas-public-bible/website/content/essay/super-pages/index.md

 ---
-title: "Super Pages"
+title: "Bible-filled Pages"
-order: 4
+order: 3
 description: "Which newspaper pages were entirely covered in Bible verses?"
 ---